How we test washing machines

 We've found A+++ rated machines costing more to run and using more water than A+ models

 Our energy and water use tests are based on more realistic washing machine use.
-We measure using the 40°C cotton program, which is the most commonly used wash program by Which? members.
-In contrast, the official EU Energy Label is two-thirds based on the 60°C cotton program.
+We measure using the 40°C cotton programme, which is the most commonly used wash programme by Which? members.
+In contrast, the official EU Energy Label is two-thirds based on the 60°C cotton programme.

-All this means that for each model we can tell you how much you would pay to use it over the period of a year (based on using it four times a week on the 40°C cotton program), so a cheap machine could end up being a false economy.
+All this means that for each model we can tell you how much you would pay to use it over the period of a year (based on using it four times a week on the 40°C cotton programme), so a cheap machine could end up being a false economy.

-Is using the washing machine and programs easy?
+Is using the washing machine and setting its programmes easy?

 You'll be using your washing machine regularly, so you'll want to know it's not going to make doing the washing even more of a chore than it has to be.
 So we look at every aspect of using a washing machine: